TheBigEye/guanaco-py/README.md

 ## Development

-This repository periodically syncs from [JamePeng/llama-cpp-python](https://github.com/JamePeng/llama-cpp-python) and builds the wheel matrix in CI.
-Issues and PRs about **packaging, wheels and documentation** are welcome here; bugs in the bindings' behavior or in model inference should be reported to [JamePeng's repo](https://github.com/JamePeng/llama-cpp-python) or to [llama.cpp](https://github.com/ggml-org/llama.cpp) directly.
+This personal repository integrates updates from [JamePeng/llama-cpp-python](https://github.com/JamePeng/llama-cpp-python), keeps its own versioning and local patches, and builds the wheel matrix in CI.
+Issues and PRs about **packaging, wheels, documentation and Guanaco-specific behavior** are welcome here.
+Include the Guanaco version, wheel channel and a minimal reproducer when reporting a problem; only report it to [JamePeng's repo](https://github.com/JamePeng/llama-cpp-python) or [llama.cpp](https://github.com/ggml-org/llama.cpp) after reproducing it with the corresponding upstream project.

 ## License & credits